mwootendev/generator-tslib-webpack/README.md

 An example TypeScript class that writes a simple message to the console.
 This file should be replaced with the actual functionality of your library.

+#### `<source directory>/greeter.spec.ts`
+An example set of test cases for the Greeter class.
+This should be replaced with test cases specific to your library.

 #### `<source directory>/index.ts`
 The main TypeScript file pulling together all of the parts of the library.
 References to new TypeScript files should be placed in here.

-#### `<test directory>/greeter.spec.ts`
-An example set of test cases for the Greeter class.
-This should be replaced with test cases specific to your library.

 #### `tsconfig.json`
 The configuration for the TypeScript compiler.
 Any changes to how the TypeScript